gdifiore/libshotscope/README.md

 # libshotscope
 `libshotscope` is a C++ library designed to simulate golf ball trajectories based on initial conditions like velocity, atmospheric data, and more.
-It provides easy-to-use functions to visualize or calculate the ball’s flight path and landing point.
+It provides easy-to-use functions to visualize or calculate the ball’s flight path and landing point (now including bounces & rolling!).

-Much of the math here is based on [work done](http://baseball.physics.illinois.edu/trajectory-calculator-golf.html) by Prof. Alan M. Nathan at the  University of Illinois Urbana-Champaign.
-I turned it into a C++ library and incorporated tests.
+The in-air math here is based on [work done](http://baseball.physics.illinois.edu/trajectory-calculator-golf.html) by Prof. Alan M. Nathan at the  University of Illinois Urbana-Champaign.

 ## Build
 ```bash